 2) A Good Potting Mix

 I recommend “Orchid Bark” and a bit of sphagnum moss (if you can find it).
-A ratio of about 75% bark to 25% sphagnum moss is good because bark allows for good air flow while the sphagnum moss keeps the mix moist a little longer.
+A ratio of about 80% bark to 20% sphagnum moss is good because bark allows for good air flow while the sphagnum moss keeps the mix moist a little longer.
 If you can’t find any sphagnum moss, you’ll likely have to water more often.
 It’s even better if you can add an additional 30% of perlite or pumice (but if you can’t find any, that’s okay, just repot every 8-12 months).
-I also top-dress each pot with a thin layer of sphagnum moss – this helps keep the base of the plant (where new roots are starting) moist and a little less harsh.
+I also recommend top-dressing each pot with a thin layer (1/8-1/4″) of sphagnum moss; this layer helps keep the base of the plant (where new roots are starting) moist and a little less harsh.

 Knowledge is power: I’m big on understanding the overarching concepts in life; it means I don’t have to remember every single detail—my brain just doesn’t have the space for every little detail…

 The takeaway for creating an ideal potting mix (FOR ANY PLANT not just orchids) is to balance organic (water-retentive) media with inorganic (porous) additives and encourage a wet-to-dry cycle where the mix is evenly moist and approaches dryness, but is never allowed to go BONE DRY.